Establishing Dynamic Research Tracks

 Climate Ready Communities and Transboundary Governance (CRTG)

-The Climate Ready Communities and Transboundary Governance research cluster employs social science theories, approaches, and mixed methods to assess and develop governance models that help communities prepare for climate change impacts.
-The CRTG cluster develops knowledge by focusing on several transboundary Indigenous, U.S., and Canadian communities, resulting in the development of water governance assessment frameworks that incorporate critical data from the HC and EWQ research teams.
+The Climate Ready Communities and Transboundary Governance research team helps regions to prepare for climate change by developing better ways to manage shared water resources.
+This group uses essential insights from the HC and EWQ research groups to work with Indigenous, U.S., and Canadian communities to create practical solutions that incorporate climate science and Indigenous knowledge.
 Findings are integrated, tested, and applied across communities in the Great Lakes basin, the Rio Grande Basin, and other global transboundary regions.
-The CRTG cluster then applies the framework at watershed and community scales to assist local government and communities in incorporating multiple climate science perspectives (including Indigenous Knowledge and TEK) into water resources management and decision-making.
+Frameworks are applied at watershed and community scales to assist local government and communities as they incorporate multiple climate science perspectives into water resources management and decision-making.

 GCTW Research Commitments

-The GCTW is committed to empowering evidence-based decision-making and inspiring action to combat the escalating water crises and climate change-induced hazards.
+GCTW is committed to empowering evidence-based decision-making and inspiring action to combat the escalating water crises and climate change-induced hazards.
 We recognize the utmost importance of involving marginalized populations in the co-creation of scientific knowledge and decision-making processes.
-This commitment strengthens Our Global Center's ability to make a lasting impact.
-The scientific and community-engagement models we are developing are designed to be replicable and scalable for communities worldwide as we expand our global outreach and network engagement in the years to come.
+This commitment strengthens our Global Center's ability to make a lasting impact.
+The scientific and community-engagement models we are developing are designed to be replicable and scalable for communities worldwide as we expand our global outreach and network engagement.

 Cluster Collaboration

-Collaboration among the GCTW’s three research clusters ensure that information is credible and useful in mechanisms for formulating community plans, policies, and regulations, and for motivating community action.
-Outcomes of our work include foundational science describing origins and impacts of climate change threats facing the water resources of transboundary communities (including elements of risk, spatiotemporal frequency, and human health and well-being), and increased capacity for informed and effective governance.
+Collaboration among GCTW’s three research clusters ensures that information is credible and useful in strategies for formulating community plans, policies, regulations, and for motivating community action.
+Outcomes of our work include foundational science describing origins and impacts of climate change threats facing transboundary communities and increased capacity for informed and effective governance.
 Our overarching objective is to co-create science leading to resilient community models first in the Great Lakes region, then in other Indigenous-U.S.-Canada transboundary communities, and ultimately extending these models to transboundary waters around the globe.